ks-vandana/ks-vandana/README.md

 ## 🚀 About Me

-I'm a VLSI enthusiast.
+I'm a VLSI enthusiast and an ECE Student at PES University.

 👀 I’m interested in Digital VLSI design, verification, RISC-V and EDA

 🌱 I’m currently learning coding for RISC-V processor, verification of digital systems and I am exploring many tools that help in automation of systems

-💞️ I’m looking to collaborate on RISC-V projects and verification
+💞️ I’m looking to collaborate on RISC-V projects, Verification and Work on OPEN Lane.

+📚 Learning all about VLSI

 📫 Reach me at vandanaks1405@gmai.com